zerohhy/android_jpegs_to_mpeg/README.md

-# Smart Gallery with Single and Multiple image pick action.
+# Forker from Smart Gallery with Single and Multiple image pick action.

 ## Features
+	#Using multi image loading interface to implement android jpeg to mpeg compression
+	#loading multiple images (jpeg) combine and compress them into a mpeg video

  * luminous.ACTION_PICK for choosing single image.
  * luminous.ACTION_MULTIPLE_PICK for choosing multiple image.
  * Also custom Theme.